cmdawson/sk/README.md

 This is a C++ implementation of the Solovay-Kitaev algorithm, a review of which can be found at [quant-ph/0505030](https://arxiv.org/abs/quant-ph/0505030)

-It has been superseded by all manner of implementations, see for example [here](https://arxiv.org/abs/1510.03888), and is available here for historical and pedagogical purposes, as well as proof that I once documented my code.
+It has been superseded by all manner of implementations (see for example [here](https://arxiv.org/abs/1510.03888)), and is available here for historical and pedagogical purposes, as well as proof that I once documented my code.

 ---